-India has stepped up as a leader in fight against coronavirus, says Congressman
+India has stepped up as a leader in fight against coronavirus, says congressman

-India has stepped up as a leader in the fight against coronavirus, an influential American lawmaker said Thursday applauding, New Delhi for providing the US with vital supplies such as mass quantities of Hydroxychloroquine.
-"The Republic of India is one of America's closest and most important allies, and our relationship has always enjoyed bipartisan support in Washington, D.C..
-I am thankful that India has stepped up as a leader in the fight against coronavirus, and am glad that our special partnership remains strong during this pandemic," Congressman George Holding, the co-chair of the Congressional Caucus on India and Indian-Americans, said.
+India has stepped up as a leader in the fight against coronavirus, an influential American lawmaker has said, applauding New Delhi for providing the US with vital supplies such as mass quantities of anti-malarial drug hydroxychloroquine.
+"The Republic of India is one of America's closest and most important allies, and our relationship has always enjoyed bipartisan support in Washington...
+I am thankful that India has stepped up as a leader in the fight against coronavirus, and am glad that our special partnership remains strong during this pandemic," congressman George Holding, the co-chair of the Congressional Caucus on India and Indian-Americans, said.

 Sewa has also provided support systems by hosting informative conference calls, while Indo-American hoteliers have stepped up and donated temporary housing to Indian international students in the United States, he added.
 Holding said the Indian government has been hard at work both in their country and in the United States to help the international community fight COVID-19.
 "It’s amazing to see how one of our closest and most important partners can have such an impact in our country from nearly ten thousand miles away," he said.